masteree108/VoTT_video_tag_WIN10/homework1/107360702/README.md

-I mark some peoples and cars
+I use vott to mark some peoples and cars